- Budget and Finance

 DEADLINE: Nominations, including letters of recommendation or support must be received no later than March 13, 2020.

 The College of Literature, Science and the Arts established the annual Staff Achievement Awards Program in order to recognize exceptional staff contributions to the success of the College.
 The program provides LSA with another opportunity to thank staff for the valuable work performed throughout the year.
 In celebration of the University’s Bicentennial Year in 2017, the College expanded and revised the portfolio of achievement-based awards.

-Awarded at the College level, the Kay Beattie Distinguished Service Award and the Outstanding Team Award remain largely unchanged.
-Another College level award, the Robin Sarris Outstanding Employee Award now highlights an outstanding supervisory employee in the College, and in 2017 was renamed the Robin Sarris Outstanding Supervisor Award.
-The Outstanding Staff Team Award is also largely unchanged.
+Awarded at the College level are the Robin Sarris Outstanding Supervisor Award and the Outstanding Team Award.
+The Robin Sarris Outstanding Employee Award highlights an outstanding supervisory employee in the College, and in 2017 was renamed the Robin Sarris Outstanding Supervisor Award.

 Recipients of these awards receive a framed certificate as well as recognition at the LSA Staff Achievement Awards and Spring Fling Event.
-In addition, a monetary prize of $1,000 is distributed to each individual winner of the Kay Beattie and Robin Sarris awards.
-The team award will vary based on team size.
+In addition, a monetary prize of $1,000 is distributed to the individual winner of the Robin Sarris award, and the team award varies based on team size.

-The five awards are described in greater detail below.
+The awards are described in greater detail below.

 Robin Sarris Outstanding Supervisor Award

 Robin Sarris retired from the LSA Dean’s Office in 2015, after over 30 years of service to the University.
 This award was renamed after Robin Sarris to recognize her significant contributions to the University, and to the College.
 The award is presented to a staff member with supervisory responsibility (regardless of length of service) involved in any area of staff work who has made outstanding contributions that go beyond the ordinary fulfillment of the position’s duties.